-- 2. That Council notes: - a) The actions of the External Auditors as set out in paragraphs 12 and 13. - b) The forecast variances to budget in 2023/24 and progress with delivery of savings set out in paragraph 17 and Appendices C and D. - c) The advice of the Director of Finance and Legal on future saving measures and Council Tax set out in paragraph 53. - 3.
-That Council approves that, with effect from 1st April 2025, for properties which have been unoccupied and unfurnished for between one and five years, an Empty Homes Premium of 100% is applied, resulting in a 200% Council Tax charge being payable in these circumstances, as set out in paragraph 32.
+- 2. That Cabinet recommends the Council notes: - a) The actions of the External Auditors as set out in paragraphs 13 and 14. - b) The forecast variances to budget in 2023/24 and progress with delivery of savings set out in paragraph 18 and Appendices C and D. - c) The advice of the Director of Finance and Legal on future saving measures and Council Tax set out in paragraph 54. - 3.
+That Cabinet recommends to Council that, with effect from 1st April 2025, for properties which have been unoccupied and unfurnished for between one and five years, an Empty Homes Premium of 100% is applied, resulting in a 200% Council Tax charge being payable in these circumstances, as set out in paragraph 33.

-- 4. That Council approves that, with effect from 1st April 2025, for properties that have been empty and furnished for more than one year, a premium of 100% is applied, resulting in a 200% Council Tax charge being payable in these circumstances, and that authority be delegated to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to approve a policy for exceptions to this premium as set out in paragraph 33. - 5.
-That Council approves that, with effect from 1st April 2025, discretionary business rates relief be limited to charities whose registered office is in and/or only provide services to people who live in the Dudley Borough and that authority be delegated to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to amend the policy to give effect to this change as set out in in paragraph 38. - 6.
-That Council approves the following: - The budget for 2024/25, and Directorate allocations (including the Public Health budget) as set out in the report. - That the statutory amounts required to be calculated for the Council's spending, contingencies and contributions to reserves; income and use of reserves; transfers to and from its collection fund; and Council Tax requirement, as referred to in Section 67(2)(b) be now calculated by the Council for the year 2024/25 in accordance with Sections 31A, 31B and 34 to 36 of the Local Government and Finance Act 1992 as shown in Appendix M of this report. - That, having calculated the aggregate in each case of the amounts in Appendix M, the Council, in accordance with Section 30(2) of the Local Government Finance Act, 1992, agrees the following levels of Council Tax for 2024/25.
+- 4. That Cabinet recommends to Council that, with effect from 1st April 2025, for properties that have been empty and furnished for more than one year, a premium of 100% is applied, resulting in a 200% Council Tax charge being payable in these circumstances, and that authority be delegated to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to approve a policy for exceptions to this premium as set out in paragraph 34. - 5.
+That Cabinet recommends to Council that, with effect from 1st April 2025, discretionary business rates relief be limited to charities whose registered office is in and/or only provide services to people who live in the Dudley Borough and that authority be delegated to the Director of Finance and Legal in consultation with the Cabinet Member for Finance and Legal to amend the policy to give effect to this change as set out in in paragraph 39. - 6.
+That Cabinet authorises the Director of Finance and Legal, in consultation with the Cabinet Member for Finance and Legal and the Opposition Spokesperson for Finance and Legal to approve any changes to the budget proposals resulting from final decisions on the West Midlands Combined Authority Transport Levy and non-transport funding contributions, as set out in paragraph 40. - 7.
+That subject to any amendments arising from the above, Cabinet recommends the Council approves the following: - The budget for 2024/25, and Directorate allocations (including the Public Health budget) as set out in the report. - That the statutory amounts required to be calculated for the Council's spending, contingencies and contributions to reserves; income and use of reserves; transfers to and from its collection fund; and Council Tax requirement, as referred to in Section 67(2)(b) be now calculated by the Council for the year 2024/25 in accordance with Sections 31A, 31B and 34 to 36 of the Local Government and Finance Act 1992 as shown in Appendix M of this report. - That, having calculated the aggregate in each case of the amounts in Appendix M, the Council, in accordance with Section 30(2) of the Local Government Finance Act, 1992, agrees the following levels of Council Tax for Dudley Council services for 2024/25.